onnx/onnx-mlir/docs/LoweringCode.md

     MathBuilder createMath(createKrnl);    // Use info stored in another builder.
   ```

-The Math builder we have been looking at currently contains the following operations.
-Most operations are self explanatory.
+The Math builder contains the operations listed below.
+Most are self explanatory.
 They handle both integer and float operations, and will generate an assert when a specific operation is not supported for a specific type.
 Up to date info should be looked from the [MLIRDialectBuilder.hpp](../src/Dialect/ONNX/MLIRDialectBuilder.hpp) file.

 ```C++
 struct MathBuilder : DialectBuilder {